-When you look at an Ordnance Survey map – online, on the maps app, or on a paper map, there are lots of symbols, each describing different features.
-Some of these can reveal the hidden history of a place.
-And the more you understand the symbols, the language of the map, the more it can tell you.
+When you look at an Ordnance Survey map – online, on the OS Maps app, or on an OS paper map, there are lots of symbols, each describing different features.
+Some of these can reveal the hidden history of a place and the more you understand the map symbols, the language of the map, the more it can tell you.

-Fantastic to navigate by, you can also deduce a little bit about the type of church you may encounter from what’s marked on the map.
+Church symbols are fantastic to navigate by and you can find out a little bit about the type of church, like whether it has a tower or spire, by what’s marked on the map.

 This indicates the church has a tower.
 Saxons usually built wooden churches – if they did build any part in stone, it was the tower.
 These very old church towers are round.
 When the Normans arrived in 1066, they rebuilt many churches in stone – their towers are usually made of very thick stone, with tiny windows and rounded doorway arches.
 Later medieval churches have taller towers, or sometimes levels were built on top of earlier, shorter towers.